 4. PEANUT BUTTER

 Peanut butter is a good breakfast food for a reason.
-It’s full of healthy monosaturated fat, protein, and antioxidants, and it also contains potassium, which can lower the risk of high blood pressure and heart disease.
-A study by the British Journal of Nutrition showed that peanut butter can also help stabilize blood sugar levels and boost satiety hormones, which stops hunger pangs.
+It’s full of healthy monosaturated fat, protein and antioxidants, and it also contains potassium, which can lower the risk of high blood pressure and heart disease.
+A study by the British Journal of Nutrition showed that peanut butter can also help stabilise blood sugar levels and boost satiety hormones, which stops hunger pangs.

 All foods must be taken in moderation so, be sure to limit your intake to a maximum of 2 tablespoons.
-A healthier version is to also choose ‘natural’ peanut butter, which should contain 90 percent of peanuts with no artificial sweeteners or preservatives.
+A healthier version is to also choose ‘natural’ peanut butter, which should contain 90 per cent peanuts with no artificial sweeteners or preservatives.